SenuriS/ContactList/README.md

 2. Build the application mvn clean install -DskipTests

-3. Exectable Jar file can be used directly
+3. Executable Jar file can be used directly

 4. command - java -jar contact-list-0.0.1-SNAPSHOT.jar